+Cover Letter

+TO: Dino Flore, 3GPP TSG RAN Chair, oflore@qti.qualcomm.com

+Satoshi Nagata, 3GPP TSG WG RAN1 Chair, nagatas@nttdocomo.com

+CC: Joern Krause, 3GPP TSG RAN RAN Secretary, Joern.Krause@ETSI.ORG

+Susanna Kooistra, 3GPP Liaison Coordinator, susanna.kooistra@3gpp.org

+John D’Ambrosia, IEEE 802 Recording Secretary, JAmbrosia@gmail.com

+Steve Shellhammer, IEEE 802.19 Coexistence WG Chair, shellhammer@ieee.org

+SUBJECT: Liaison Statement Cover Letter

+DATE: 18 March 2016

+Dear Dino and Satoshi,

+Thank you for the spirit of cooperation the ongoing liaison communications have built between IEEE 802 LMSC and 3GPP TSG RAN and RAN1.

+At the IEEE 802 plenary session completed on 18 March 2016, a liaison statement containing comments related to the LAA specification was prepared by the 802.19 Coexistence Working Group and approved by the IEEE 802 LMSC Sponsor Executive Committee.
+The liaison statement is attached.
+Please distribute it for consideration at the next RAN1 meeting in Busan, Korea on 11-15 April 2016, and we look forward to a response to the comments.

+We look forward to continued productive interchange between our organizations.

+Regards,

+/s/ Paul Nikolich

+Paul Nikolich

+Chairman, IEEE

 IEEE 802 thanks 3GPP RAN for the opportunity to comment on LAA

-During the 3GPP LAA Workshop in Beijing, China in August 2015, the RAN Chair committed to sending the LAA CRs to IEEE 802, Wi-Fi Alliance and other appropriate organisations for comment once they were approved by 3GPP RAN.
-The RAN Chair asked that any suggestions by IEEE 802 or Wi-Fi Alliance for substantive changes to the LAA CRs be made by April 2016, but noted that suggestions for parameter value changes could probably be made after April 2016.
+During the 3GPP LAA Workshop in Beijing, China in August 2015, the RAN Chair committed to sending the LAA CRs to IEEE 802, Wi-Fi Alliance and other appropriate organizations for comment once they were approved by 3GPP RAN.
+The RAN Chair asked that any suggestions for substantive changes to the LAA CRs be made by April 2016, but noted that suggestions for parameter value changes could probably be made after April 2016.
 The RAN Chair further committed to 3GPP RAN seriously considering and responding to all IEEE 802 and Wi-Fi Alliance comments.

-3GPP RAN subsequently approved the LAA CRs in December 2015, and fulfilled the RAN Chair’s first commitment by sending the following liaison to IEEE 802 and Wi-Fi Alliance in December 2015.
+3GPP RAN subsequently approved the LAA CRs in December 2015, and fulfilled the RAN Chair’s first commitment by sending the following liaison in December 2015.

 3GPP TSG RAN would like to inform IEEE 802 LMSC and the Wi-Fi Alliance that it has approved the baseline CRs implementing the LAA feature in the 3GPP specs.